-Cooking with oil is a great way to add in some heart-healthy fats to a meal, not to mention the differing additional flavors from the likes of coconut, avocado and olive oils.
+Cooking with moderate amounts of oil is a great way to add in some heart and brain-healthy fat to a meal, not to mention the differing additional flavors from the likes of coconut, avocado and olive oils.

-Canola oil is high in polyunsaturated omega 3 fat— aka the “good” fat.
+Canola oil is comprised of 28% polyunsaturated omega 3 fat— aka the “good” fat.
 Additionally, these fats are essential—meaning our bodies cannot synthesize them, so we must obtain them from our diet.
 Many studies have found omega 3s to be important in reducing cardiovascular disease risk since they are able to lower LDL (our “bad” cholesterol) and triglycerides.
 There is also evidence of omega 3s being helpful for decreasing joint pain in individuals with rheumatoid arthritis.

 Avocado oil also contains healthy monounsaturated fats.
-With a higher smoking point than olive oil, avocado oil can be a great fat to cook with.
+With a higher smoking point than olive oil, avocado oil can be a great alternative to cook with.

 Let's get cooking!